jeppestaerk/traefik-xff-to-xrealip/README.md

 #### Entry Points Configuration:

-> [!WARNING]
-> Remember to add your proxy IPs to the `forwardedHeaders.trustedIPs` entryPoint configuration in Traefik.
+Remember to add your proxy IPs to the `forwardedHeaders.trustedIPs` entryPoint configuration in Traefik.
 Without this, Traefik won't trust the X-Forwarded-For header from your proxies, and this plugin won't work properly.

 ```yaml
 ## Static configuration